thegetty/bronze-guidelines/content/vocabulary/mold-extension.md

 layout: vocabulary
 toc: false
 menu: false
-definition: 'Bridge or spacer made of refractory material between the %%core%% and the outer mold.
-It serves a double function as %%core support%% while also providing better air flow into the core to aid in its drying before the bronze is poured.'
+definition: 'Bridge or spacer made of refractory material between the {{< q-def "core" >}} and the outer mold.
+It serves a double function as {{< q-def "core support" >}} while also providing better air flow into the core to aid in its drying before the bronze is poured.'
 ---

 <div class="backmatter">